An old plaque of Fate s.a., a tyre factory workshop in Nueva Helvecia, Uruguay.

 ...and a punchy character.

 I named the Sans cousin Valizas.
-The key was to design Valizas with a larger x-height, providing sufficient vertical space to accommodate its expressive character.
-Valizas has a fun and flowing appearance that sets it apart as a one-of-a-kind typeface.
+The goal was to design Valizas with a larger x-height, giving enough vertical space to support its expressive character.
+Valizas has a fun and flowing look that makes it stand out as a unique typeface.

 A variable font animation showcases the final draft of Valizas

-This summarises a process of several years.
-This project has demonstrated to me the potential of simple concepts in visual design and the fact that certain ideas require time to fully develop.
+This summarises a process that took several years.
+This project has shown me the power of simple concepts in visual design and that some ideas need time to develop fully.